spencerpogo/dotfiles/README.md

     characters)
 - Editor: VS Codium (open source, telemetry free VS Code) with vscode-vim extension and sometimes vim with default config
+- See comments in `home-manager/modules/*.nix` for more information

 ## Installation